rDruTNT/GUILibRD/README.md

   }
 ```

-To create a GUI use new a GUI with title, size
+To create a GUI, create it with title, size
 ```java
   new GUI("A GUI Title", 54);